flyteorg/flyte/rsts/getting_started/index.rst

 Running Flyte Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^
 You can run the workflows in ``example.py`` on a local python environment or a Flyte cluster.
-In this guide, you'll learn how to run a demo local cluster.
+In this guide, you'll learn how to run a local demo cluster.

 Executing Locally
 """""""""""""""""""

-Run your workflow locally using ``pyflyte``, which is the CLI that ships with ``flytekit``.
+Run your workflow locally using ``pyflyte``, the CLI that ships with ``flytekit``.

 .. prompt:: bash $

   pyflyte run example.py:wf --n 500 --mean 42 --sigma 2

-.. dropdown:: :fa:`info-circle` Why ``pyflyte run`` - You can simply use ``python example.py`` - But?
+.. dropdown:: :fa:`info-circle` Why use ``pyflyte run`` rather than ``python example.py``?
     :animate: fade-in-slide-down

-    Flyte ``@task`` and ``@workflow`` decorators are designed to continue to work with your code-base.
-There is one restriction, they have to be the outermost decorators.
-Thus you can, simply invoke your ``tasks`` and ``workflows`` as regular python methods.
+    Flyte ``@task`` and ``@workflow`` decorators are designed to continue to work with your code-base with a restriction that they have to be the outermost decorators.
+   Thus you can invoke your ``tasks`` and ``workflows``
+    as regular python methods.

-    Also note, that Tasks are pure python functions, while Workflows are a DSL and only look like a python function.
+    Also, note that Tasks are pure python functions, while Workflows are a DSL and only look like a python function.
-    Do not use non-determininstic operations in a workflow - like ``rand.random`` or ``time.now()`` etc. Also, in a workflow you cannot simply access the outputs of tasks and operate on them, you can only pass them to other tasks.
+    Do not use non-deterministic operations in a workflow - like ``rand.random`` or ``time.now()`` etc. Also, in a workflow, you cannot simply access the outputs of tasks and operate on them; you can only pass them to other tasks.

 Executing on a Flyte Cluster
 """""""""""""""""""""""""""""""